 To avoid overstocking or stock-out, it is always better to set a safety stock level to have a strong backup for every item.
 It is always good to be prepared for the worst and anticipate for the best.
 To manage optimum stock, it is always a wise decision to set the lower and upper inventory levels, so that, when the inventory runs down to the minimum level, you can refill the stock and bring it to the highest level.
 As a manufacturer, you can set the minimum and maximum inventory levels as per the specifications of the items and their demand.

 7. Order-cycling system

 How convenient will it be when the software automatically checks the inventory at regular intervals of time?

-Economic Order Quantity (EOQ) a standard formula used to arrive at a balance between holding too much or too little stock.
-It’s quite a complex calculation, so you may find it easier to use a stock control software.
+Economic Order Quantity (EOQ) is a standard formula used to arrive at a balance between holding too much or too little stock.
+It’s quite a complex calculation, so you may find it easier to use stock control software.

 “Out of clutter, find simplicity.
 From discord, find harmony.
 In the middle of difficulty lies opportunity.” – Albert Einstein